-Key Area Internal Auditor Adrian R. Davis, CPA , CGFM Director of Internal Audit Introduction The Tennessee State University Department of Human Resources (HR) provides continuing support and service for all university personnel.
+Key Area TSU Department of Human Resources Internal Auditor Adrian R. Davis, CPA , CGFM Director of Internal Audit Introduction The Tennessee State University Department of Human Resources (HR) provides continuing support and service for all university personnel.
 HR supports the university's endeavors to create a successful work environment.
 HR is responsible for supporting the recruitment of faculty and staff, assisting the State department with administering benefits to employees, and assisting the administration in determining and setting salary and pay rates.
 HR also helps to ensure that the university maintains compliance with university, state, and federal employment policies, regulations, and acts.
 Objective The objective of our audit was to determine if the university was in compliance with applicable policies, procedures, rules, regulations, etc. for select human resource processes as they relate to hiring, employee background checks, employee evaluations, employee grievances, and employee separations.
 Scope July 1, 2019 through June 30, 2020 Audit Finding Ranking Audit findings are rated as high, medium, or low depending on auditor judgment.
 Some of the factors included in judging the seriousness of a finding include: (1) level of financial impact, (2) extent of violation of laws, regulations and restrictions, (3) lack of a university policy or noncompliance with an important matter, (4) lack of internal controls or ineffective controls and procedures, and (5) fraud, theft, conflicts of interest or serious waste of university resources.
-Audit Findings Management did not provide the required U.S. Citizens Services (USCIS) Form I-9, Employment Eligibility Veremployees selected for testing.
-In addition, forms were required timeframe for 15 of 44 employees selected for to 2.
-Managment did not ensure that employee performs approximately 50% of non-faculty personnel were submit State University Department of Human Resources for incompersonnel file folders during the fiscal year ended June 3 Details of noncompliance in the area of Pre-Employment ment Eligibility Verification, for 1 of 44 dition, forms were not completed in the oyees selected for testing.
-[High] mployee performance evaluations for ent of Humang the fisca in Resources for inclusion in employees' l year ended June 30, 2020.
-[High] Background Checks was determined to be confidential pursuant to Section 10-7-504(i), Tennessee Code Annotated .
-[Medium] 4.
-University management did not provide us with a copy of the signed Employee Confidentiality Agreement for 1 of 44 (2.1%) employees tested.
-[Low] to be confidential pursuant to Section 10- [Medium]
+Audit Findings Management did not provide the required U.S. Citizenship and Immigra Services (USCIS) Form I-9, Employment Eligibility Verification, for 1 or employees selected for testing.
+In addition, forms were not completed in required timeframe for 15 of 44 employees selected for testing.
+[High] Managment did not ensure that employee performance evaluations approximately 50% of non-faculty personnel were submitted to the Tenne State University Department of Human Resources for inclusion in employ personnel file folders during the fiscal year ended June 30, 2020.
+[High] Details of noncompliance in the area of Pre-Employment Screening/Emplo uired U.S. Citizenship and Immigration ment Eligibility Verification, for 1 of 44 Idition, forms were not completed in the loyees selected for testing.
+[High] employee performance evaluations for rsonnel were submitted to the Tennessee an Resources for inclusion in employees' al year ended June 30, 2020.
+[High] Background Checks was 7-504(i), Tennessee Cod4.
+University management determined t le Annotated . did not provi to be confidential pursuant to Section 10-